PAYMENT METHODS

 using a credit card (Visa®, MasterCard®, American Express® or Discover Card®),

-a debit card with a Visa® or MasterCard® logo, by electronic check (e-check)
+a debit card with a Visa® or MasterCard® logo, by e-check using checking or

-using checking or savings account information, or by cash.
-When the NCP makes a
+savings account information, or by cash.
+When the NCP makes a payment using the

-payment using the kiosk, a convenience fee is assessed and added to the payment
+kiosk, a convenience fee is assessed and added to the payment amount.
+The fee

-amount.
-The fee is equal to 2.9% of the payment amount for credit or debit card
+is equal to 2.9% of the payment amount for credit or debit card payments.
+For cash

 (NCP expresses his/her intention of where a payment should be applied), each